AMERICAN ASSOCIATION OF PORT AUTHORITIES – 2014 AWARD

 Contact Us for More Information

-Kennedy/Jenks has recent, direct experience with the design and operation of the most up to date stormwater treatment technologies and can assist with determining what treatment solutions may be right for your facility.
+KJ has recent, direct experience with the design and operation of the most up to date stormwater treatment technologies and can assist with determining what treatment solutions may be right for your facility.
 In many cases, stormwater treatment may not be necessary with the diligent implementation of operational and source control BMPs.
 Our assessments consider the pollutants of concern, their sources, and the operational needs of your specific facility.
-Please contact us discuss your specific project.